Alternate Fighter: Expanded

 10th-level Guardian Archetype feature

-You are strongest when standing side by side, and shield
+You are strongest when standing alongside your allies.

 15th-level Guardian Archetype feature